bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Mostly Cloudy
+- Overcast
-- 79% humidity
+- 80% humidity
-- 2 mph wind
+- 3 mph wind
-- 84% cloud cover
+- 100% cloud cover
 - 53 AQI 🟨
 - About 7.5 inches of snow on the ground
 - 0.08 inches of snow and 0.01 inches of rain expected in the next 48 hours